-rebuke with all authority,&#8221; is this a command for everybody?
+rebuke with all authority," is this a command for everybody?
 It is destructive of authority to say it is.

 Is it not evident that all these communications are confidential ones, made by the head of the executive power to his delegates?
 I acknowledge that, as inspired epistles, they are always valid; but this supposes that I make use of them according to the Spirit, and not that I appropriate to myself, rightly or wrongly, the things which Christ has not entrusted to me.
-Then you say, &#8220;Hence there is not only a command, an absolute command for all Christians, and for all times (how one ought to behave oneself in the house of God)*;* but this command is declared essential as regards the Church.&#8221; Where, sir?
+Then you say, "Hence there is not only a command, an absolute command for all Christians, and for all times (how one ought to behave oneself in the house of God); but this command is declared essential as regards the Church."
+Where, sir?
 This is pure imagination; there is not a single word nor a single thought which affects this point.

 Finally, the main and principal point of your assertion is that there is a command, and a command for all Christians and for all times.
 I reply, that there is not a command for all Christians, since there was none for the Christians at Ephesus; the letter was not addressed to the latter, and there is not the least reason for supposing that it was communicated to them.